A Charming Boutique Hotel near the Port of Charleston

 The Port of Charleston, ranked as the 8th largest in the United States, serves as a hub for more than 150,000 visitors who depart on cruises from Charleston each year.

-If you’re one of the many visitors considering a Charleston cruise and looking to see all that the Holy City has to offer during your trip, stay at one of Charleston’s top boutique hotels — The Andrew Pinckney Inn.
+If you’re one of the many visitors considering a Charleston cruise and looking to see all that the Holy City has to offer during your trip, stay at one of Charleston’s top boutique hotels only a half mile from the port — The Andrew Pinckney Inn.

 Imagine a starting your week-long trip to a tropical locale with a few days of Lowcountry cuisine, high-end shopping and top-notch accommodations at our historic Charleston hotel.